 A survey into the training and skill level of the Devon workforce to map shortages and skills gaps experienced by business, with the findings for use in further plans.

 The number of students gaining AAB or better at A-level in Devon rose to 27% in 2019-20, although this was lower than the South West and national average level of 30%.
 New T-level courses were launched in September 2020 offering 2 year courses equivalent to 3 A-levels.
-In November 2020 5.1% of under 19’s were NEETs (Not in Education, Employment or Training) in Devon, compared to the latest national average of 9%.
+In November 2020 5.1% of under 19’s were NEETs (Not in Education, Employment or Training) in Devon, compared to the latest national average of 6.1%.
 Participation has remained around 82% with the majority in education and training (70% approx).
-There is also a growing move to community learning and traineeships, as well as apprenticeships, including significant amounts of digital skills learning and upskilling.
+There is also a growing move to community learning and traineeships, as well as apprenticeships, including significant amounts of digital skills learning and up-skilling.